 There is no doubt, your podcast intro is the most important part of your podcast.
 It’s in these first few minutes that you’ll need to convince the listener to keep listening to your episode until the end.
-In this article we will give you 6 tips to make your podcast intro powerful thanks to your content, your script, your voice, and the music…

 Let’s get started! 💪

-Your podcast intro needs to give information about you and your podcast
+1. Your podcast intro needs to give information about you and your podcast

-- The name of your podcast
+- The podcast name

 - Your own name (assuming you are the host)

 - The theme of your podcast